D7460N/easter/docs/02_roles/props-team.md

 ## Ministry Focus
 Every object on stage should serve the message of Christ.
 When handled with care and purpose, props become silent witnesses that support the story of redemption.

-> “But everything should be done in a fitting and orderly way.”
-> — *1 Corinthians 14:40*